curiousest/predict-AQI/report.md

 ![One location error for different numbers of locations](images/error_three_locations.png)

 There is no obvious difference between using one vs. three locations.
 This seems to invalidate the hypothesis.
 Again, the surprising result is further explored during hyperparameter optimization (the number of nearby locations is used as a hyperparameter to optimize).

+Complications faced at this step were:

+* Aligning the time series data for multiple locations - this was an algorithmically and computationally intense problem, especially with the additional confounding issue of invalid data.
+The solution chosen was far from optimal, but the first working one.
+* The hypothesis appeared incorrect - the temporary solution was not to believe the results, and wait for more comprehensive results from hyperparameter optimization.

 ### Refinement